 The City's Law Department said it could not comment on the lawsuit, citing pending litigation.
 The NYPD did immediately respond to a request for comment.

-Oyamada's family has filed Freedom of Information Law (FOIL) requests seeking access to details of the NYPD's own investigation of the accident, the autopsy report, and surveillance video from the scene, but their requests have gone unanswered, they said.
+Oyamada's family is seeking access to details of the NYPD's own investigation of the accident, the autopsy report, and surveillance video from the scene, but their requests, formalized in the suit, have gone unanswered, they said.

 "The story of Ryo Oyamada is not one of a faceless stranger.
 He was a loving son, brother, and friend," the family's attorney, Chris Fitzgerald, said in a statement.